 How long is the queue to see the Queen lying in state?
 Live queue tracker and where it starts

-Mourners have been told not to travel to join the queue for the late Queen's lying-in-state after the line on Saturday grew to more then 24 hours long.
+The guidance not to travel to join the queue for the late Queen's lying-in-state has been lifted after mourners were urged to stay away from the line on Friday when it reached over 24 hours long.

-In the early hours of Saturday morning, the Department for Digital, Culture, Media and Sport posted a message on its online queue tracker that reads: “The queue is near total capacity with a wait time of at least 24 hours.
-Please do not travel to join the queue”.
+As of this afternoon on Saturday the queue spanned more than five miles, with a 13-hour wait time.
+The back of the queue was at Southwark Park.

+With the queue moving quickly, this was down by one-third on the previous 24-hour wait time overnight.

 Hundreds of thousands of mourners are expected to visit to pay their respects to the late Queen but visitors have faced queues of up to 10 miles amid fears wait times could grow to more than 30 hours.